KWR-Water/F4W-AI-DVR/README.md

 Further details on the Fiware4Water project can be found in - www.fiware4water.eu

+## Disclosure
+The goal to share this code is to aid developers in how a FIWARE-based solution could be set up for handling sensor data.
+The code will not run successfully unless additional FIWARE components are installed and a (possibly local) server is set up where the docker can be run.

 ## Developers

 The developers of this application are KWR Water Research Institute (www.kwrwater.nl) in